MechanicalRock/mechanicalrock.github.io/_posts/2022-02-28-dont-lgtm-code-reviews.md

 author: Simon Bracegirdle
 image: img/dont-lgtm-code-reviews.jpg
 description:
-  Do you give a cursory review and "LGMT!" on pull requests?
-Read this to find out how you could bring more rigour to your code review practices and improve the software you deliver.
+  Do you give a cursory review and slap the trusty "LGMT!" on pull requests?
+Read this to find out how you could bring more rigour to your team's code review practices and improve the software delivered.
 ---

 ![Header](/img/dont-lgtm-code-reviews.jpg)

 A lot of development teams are doing code reviews these days, it's become the industry norm.
 But are they done well?
 The idea of the lazy code review — "LGTM, ship it" — has [become a meme](https://knowyourmeme.com/memes/lgtm), and it's funny because there's an element of truth in it that we've experienced ourselves.

+In this post I am to convince you of the value of thorough code reviews and i'll provide some pointers for bringing rigour and methods to increase the value you get out of them.

 Let's be honest though, when we're working towards deadlines, it's easy to deprioritise or simplify what we see as low priority tasks to ensure we can meet our commitments.
 This isn't malicious or lazy, it's human nature.

 What's the solution then?
 There's no quick fix of course — it comes down to individuals and teams, and how much value they place in the benefits of code review.
 But even if you value code reviews highly, you still need a disciplined, well articulated and well understood approach to overcome the habits of individuals and sustain a high level of review quality over time.

-In this post i'll take a small step to convince you of the value of thorough code reviews and I'll provide some pointers for bringing rigour and methods to increase the value you get out of them.
+## What do I mean by code review?

+I'm focusing on asynchronous code reviews specifically, also known as pull requests, often done when merging a code change from a branch back to the mainline in git.

+There's other forms of code review such as; pairing, code walk throughs and code review meetings, each with their own advantages and drawbacks, but this comparison is not the focus of this post.
+The approaches I suggest may or may not be applicable to those other forms.

 ## Why do code reviews?